 Oh come now!
-Do you really think Facebook, My Space, Linkdin and the like are the “aha” lights for your life?
+Are Facebook, Instagram, Linkedin and such the “aha” lights of your life?
 And maybe your business too?
 Are you drunk on Facebook?

 Yes, the hype sounds good on paper, er uh, I mean, electronic media.
 After all, I can strategically locate, contact and then woo people I barely know or have never met.
-Of course, this is all on the Internet, so it’s not like watching them window-to-window with a telescope.
+And it’s all on the Internet, so it’s not like watching them window-to-window with a telescope.

-Certain friends of mine envision a great horror-suspense movie, begging to be produced.
+Certain friends of mine envision a pseudo horror society, where all privacy is stripped and our souls laid naked for the world to do with what it will.
 But…what about the articles that quote otherwise?

-“Such a simple and effective way to network.”
+“Such a simple, safe and effective way to network.”

-“Never leave the basement.
-Stay in touch while you lounge in your underwear, sip Red Bull and munch Cheetos.”
+What I see is, “Never leave the basement.
+Stay in touch while you lounge in your worn skivvies, sip Red Bull and munch on Cheetos.”

-Not so long ago, it was difficult for many folks to start a conversation.
-Awkward social skills, isolated home sites and simple laziness has blocked more potential friendships than the NFL..
+Not so long ago, it was difficult for many introverted folks to start a conversation.
+Awkward social skills, rural homes and simple laziness also introduced a certain degree of separation amongst human animals.

-Anne Rice, the author (The Vampire Chonicles) is one of my Facebook friends.
+Anne Rice, the author, is one of my Facebook friends.
 I have never met her, but nonetheless, she is someone I admire, therefore it made sense to take the opportunity to gain exposure to her “personal” side.

 Two days after she accepted my friend request, I commented on a post she had written.
 My prose was drooly, complimentary and yes, long and drawn out.
 “This’ll get her attention,” I confidently thought.

-Well, imagine my delight, when nine days later I receive an email from Facebook.
-The subject was, “Anne Rice commented on your wall post!”
+Well, imagine my delight, when nine days later I receive an alert from Facebook.
+“Anne Rice commented on your wall post!”

 OMG, I thought.
-The Great One has recognized me.
+My idol has recognized me.

-Had to take a moment just to gather myself.
-Wildly rotated my head, just like high school drama taught so many years ago.
-With chants of “Aumm…” and “Bluda bluda bluda,” I was soon ready to open the mail and reveal the sacred words of my big time celebrity friend.
+Had to take a moment to calm myself, till I was ready to open the app and reveal the sacred words of my big time celebrity friend.

-Shaky fingers typed that familiar user name, “getalife,” followed by the password, “no.really.”
-I gazed excitedly, as the site began to emerge from an endless pack of third-party ads.
-Soon, there it was; emblazoned in lower case font:
+Shaky fingers typed that familiar user name, “Getalife,” followed by the password, “Seriously.”
+I gazed expectantly, and clicked through to the post and there it was…emblazoned in lower case font: “thanks”

 “She likes me, she really, really likes me!”
 I shouted.